Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_21.png)

-Choose the project in JIRA that you will be connecting to SpiraTest and then the list of issue types, issue statuses, issue priorities, components, versions and custom fields will be displayed.
-We will be using this tool later on when you want to get some of the ID values to populate in SpiraTest.
+Choose the project in JIRA that you will be connecting to SpiraPlan and then the list of issue types, issue statuses, issue priorities, components, versions and custom fields will be displayed.
+We will be using this tool later on when you want to get some of the ID values to populate in SpiraPlan .

 ### Configuring the Project Mapping

-From the data synchronization administration page, you need to click on the "View Project Mappings" hyperlink next to the JIRA plug-in name.
-This will take you to the data-mapping home page for the currently selected project:
+From the data synchronization administration page, you need to click on the "View Product Mappings" hyperlink next to the JIRA plug-in name.
+This will take you to the data-mapping home page for the currently selected product:

 ![](img/Using_SpiraTeam_with_JIRA_5+_22.png)

-If the project name does not match the name of the project you want to configure the data-mapping for, click on the "(Change Project)" hyperlink to change the current project.
+If the project name does not match the name of the project you want to configure the data-mapping for, click on the "(Change Project)" hyperlink to change the current product.

 To enable this project for data-synchronization with JIRA, you need to enter:

-**External Key** -- This should be set to the name of the project **Key** in JIRA.
-Typically, this is a short acronym for the project:
+- **External Key**: This should be set to the name of the project
+- **Key in JIRA**: Typically, this is a short acronym for the project

 ![](img/Using_SpiraTeam_with_JIRA_5+_23.png)

-**Active Flag** -- Set this to 'Yes' so that SpiraTeam knows that you want to synchronize data for this project.
+- **Active Flag**: Set this to 'Yes' so that SpiraPlan knows that you want to synchronize data for this project.
 Once the project has been completed, setting the value to "No" will stop data synchronization, reducing network utilization.

-Click \[Update\] to confirm these settings.
-Once you have enabled the project for data-synchronization, you can now enter the other data mapping values outlined below.
+Click "Update" to confirm these settings.
+Once you have enabled the product for data-synchronization, you can now enter the other data mapping values outlined below.

+!!! info
+    One SpiraPlan product can only be mapped to one Jira project, in other words it is a one-to-one mapping.

-***Note: Once you have successfully configured the project, when creating a new project, you should choose the option to "Create Project from Existing Project" rather than "Use Default Template" so that all the project mappings get copied across to the new project.***
+    Once you have successfully configured the product, when creating a new product, you should choose the option to "Create product from Existing product" rather than "Use Default Template" so that all the product mappings get copied across to the new product.***

 ### Configuring the User Mapping

+*If you have set the "Auto-Map Users" option in the JIRA plugin, you can skip this section completely.*

 To configure the mapping of users in the two systems, you need to go to Administration \> Users \> View Edit Users, which will bring up the list of users in the system.
 Then click on the "Edit" button for a particular user that will be editing issues in JIRA: